James J. Hill: Legacy

 In 1891, after three years of construction, work was completed on Hill's massive new mansion in St. Paul.
 Over 400 workers labored to build the 36000 sqft James J. Hill House, at a cost of $930,000.
 As with his business dealings, Hill supervised the construction and design himself, hiring and firing several architects in the process.
 The house has many early electrical and mechanical systems that predate widespread adoption in modern domestic structures.

 Upon completion of the new residence, Hill had the family's old house, which he had constructed in 1878, razed.
-After the death of Hill's wife in 1921, the house was donated to the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
+After the death of Hill's wife in 1921, the house was donated to the Archdiocese of Saint Paul and Minneapolis.
 It was obtained by the Minnesota Historical Society in 1978 and today is operated as a museum and gallery.

 Though a Protestant, Hill was married to a practicing Catholic, and maintained a strong philanthropic relationship with the Catholic Church in St. Paul and throughout the northwest.
 Hill's historic home is located next to the cathedral, largely due to the special relationship Hill's wife had with the Diocese.
 The Hills maintained close ties with Archbishop John Ireland, and Hill was a major contributor to the Saint Paul Seminary, Macalester College, Hamline University, the University of St. Thomas, Carleton College, and other educational, religious and charitable organizations.
 He was the first major donor to the Marquette University School of Medicine.

 In order to generate business for his railroad, Hill encouraged European immigrants to settle along his line, often paying for Russian and Scandinavian settlers to travel from Europe.
 To promote settlement and revenue for his rail business, Hill experimented with agriculture and worked to hybridize Russian wheat for Dakota soil and weather conditions.
 He also ran model experimental farms in Minnesota, such as North Oaks, to experiment in dairying and develop superior livestock and crop yields for the settlers locating near his railroads.

 An enthusiastic conservationist, Hill was invited by President Theodore Roosevelt to a governors' conference on conservation of natural resources, and later appointed to a lands commission.

 Drawing on his experience in the development of Minnesota's Iron Range, Hill was, during 1911–1912, in close contact with Gaspard Farrer of Baring Brothers & Company of London regarding the formation of the Brazilian Iron Ore Company to tap that nation's rich mineral deposits.